FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 return dict(user)

-Trade-off: There's a window of staleness up to the TTL.
-A user updates their name; for the next 5 minutes, the cache serves the old one.
-For most use cases this is acceptable.
-For anything user-visible and immediately important (like "my own profile just after I updated it"), you need explicit invalidation on write.
+Trade-off: there's a window of staleness up to the TTL.
+A user updates their name, and for the next 5 minutes the cache serves the old one.
+For most use cases that's fine.
+For anything user-visible and immediately important (think "my own profile right after I saved it"), add explicit invalidation on write.

 2. Write-through